-A. Pursuant to the authority contained in 18 U.S.C. § 3154, and 3672, contracts or Blanket Purchase Agreements may be awarded to provide services for defendants/offenders who are drug-dependent, alcohol-dependent, and/or suffering from a psychiatric disorder.
+- A. Pursuant to the authority contained in 18 U.S.C. § 3154, and 3672, contracts or Blanket Purchase Agreements may be awarded to provide services for defendants/offenders who are drug-dependant, alcohol-dependant, and/or suffering from a psychiatric disorder.
 Such services may be provided to federal defendants/offenders supervised by the USPO/USPSO; pretrial clients supervised by the USPO/USPSO, under the terms of this agreement.
-The vendor shall submit separate invoices for services provided to the referring agency (USPO or USPSO).
+The vendor shall submit separate invoices for services provided to the referring agency (USPO, USPSO, or Bureau of Prisons). - B. The services to be performed are indicated in Sections B and C. The vendor shall comply with all requirements and performance standards of this agreement. - C. The judiciary will refer clients on an "as needed basis" and makes no representation or warranty that it will refer a specific number of clients to the vendor for services.